mneils-9/ac-group3-final-project/README.md

   - We were able to download this dataset from Kaggle, which the user created the dataset from a variety of sources including games and scores from a variety of public websites such as ESPN, NFL.com, and Pro Football Reference.

-  -This data is collected by sports data anaylysis company.
+  - This data is collected by sports data anaylysis company.
 This dataset gives the people who are into betting in Football a better understanding and analyzing heir own statistical analysis to increase their betting outcomes.

-  -There are 106 rows in the dataset.
+  - There are 106 rows in the dataset.

- -There are 40 columns in this dataset.
+ - There are 40 columns in this dataset.

- -This data can help us answer how did the betting change in the 2020 season compared to the past seasons.
+ - This data can help us answer how did the betting change in the 2020 season compared to the past seasons.